 506 victims out of 682 compensated, with 98.5% satisfaction in the Savanes, Kara and Centrale regions

-HCRRUN concluded this Saturday, June 23, 2018, the first phase of compensation for non-vulnerable victims of the 2005 events.
-This was done through a press briefing held in Sotouboua following the final stage held in this town to serve the victims of the said prefecture and those of Blitta.
+HCRRUN concluded the first phase of compensation for non-vulnerable victims of the 2005 events on Saturday, June 23, 2018.
+The conclusion was marked by a press briefing held in Sotouboua following the final compensation session organised there for victims from the prefectures of Sotouboua and Blitta.

-This stage of Pole I, which began on June 4 in Dapaong, continued in Mango on June 6, in Kara from the 7th to the 13th, in Sokodé from the 18th to the 20th, and ended in Sotouboua from the 21st to the 23rd.
-In total, 682 victims were expected to be compensated in these three regions.
+The compensation operations for Pole I began in Dapaong on June 4, continued in Mango on June 6, in Kara from June 7 to 13, in Sokodé from June 18 to 20, and concluded in Sotouboua from June 21 to 23.
+A total of 682 victims across these three regions were expected to receive compensation.

-Ultimately, 506 victims were located and compensated.
-According to Mr. Wiyao Evalo, First Rapporteur of HCRRUN, the participation rate of victims in this pole stands at 74.19%, while the overall satisfaction rate is around 98.5%.
+By the end of the operations, 506 victims had been located and compensated.
+According to Mr Wiyao Evalo, First Rapporteur of HCRRUN, the participation rate for this pole reached 74.19%, while the overall satisfaction rate was estimated at approximately 98.5%.

 Opening statement of the press briefing held on Saturday, June 23, 2018 in Sotouboua